- BY Sanaz Saifolahi

 Study abroad

-Participation in a study abroad programme will not prevent an applicant from meeting the study in the UK requirement either.
+Participation in a permitted study abroad programme will not prevent an applicant from meeting the study in the UK requirement either.

 Duration and conditions

-Paragraph 8.1 sets out the length of permission to stay that Graduates can get:
+Paragraph 8.1 sets out the length of permission to stay that graduates can get:

 Type of Qualification | Period granted from date of decision |